TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Feinterface/Index.rst

 The "feInterface" section contains properties related to Front End Editing of the table, mostly related to the feAdmin\_lib.

-Is deprecated in the sense that it will still exist, but will not be (and should not be) extended further.
+It is deprecated in the sense that it will still exist, but will not be (and should not be) extended further.